oracle-actions/setup-java/README.md

 ## Examples for `java.net`

-Leveraging a generated [map](#supported-jdks-hosted-at-javanet) the following examples download and set up binaries that are made available under the [GNU General Public License, version 2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html).
+The following examples download and install OpenJDK binaries that are made available under the [GNU General Public License, version 2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html).

+#### Download and installs the OpenJDK build of a given feature release

 ```yaml
 steps: